 Populations commonly exhibit complex structure with many levels, so that patients (level 1) are assigned to clinics (level 2); while individuals (1) may ‘learn’ their health-related behaviour in the context of households (2) and local cultures (3).
 In many cases, the survey design reflects the population structure, so in a survey of voting intentions respondents (1) are clustered by constituencies (2).
 Multilevel models are currently being applied to a growing number of social science research areas, including educational and organisational research, epidemiology, voting behaviour, sociology, and geography.
 Data at different levels are often seen as a convenience in the design which is a nuisance in the analysis.
 However, by using multilevel models we can model simultaneously at several levels, gaining the potential for improved estimation, valid inference, and a better substantive understanding of the realities of social organisation.

 In the first week of the course, and building on standard single-level models, we develop the two-level model with continuous predictors and response.
 Examples include house-prices varying over districts, and pupil progress varying by school.
 In the second week, these models are extended to cover complex variation, both within and between levels, three-level models, and models with categorical predictors and response (the multilevel logit model).
 We end with a consideration of estimators including maximum likelihood (operationalized through iterative generalised least squares.
-Throughout the course, we shall use graphical examples, verbal equations, algebraic formulation, class-based model interpretation, and practical modelling using the software package MLwiN.
-We use this package because of its flexibility, graphics capability and the possibilities of estimating model via maximum likelihood and MCMC methods.
+Throughout the course, we shall use graphical examples, verbal equations, algebraic formulation, class-based model interpretation, and practical modelling using either the software package MLwiN or R, depending on the student’s preference and past experience.
+We use these packages because of their flexibility, graphics capability and the possibilities of estimating model via maximum likelihood and MCMC methods.